 Silver City is a tiny town located in the state of Mississippi.
 With a population of 209 people and just one neighborhood, Silver City is the 260th largest community in Mississippi.

-When you are in Silver City, you'll notice that it is more blue-collar than most other communities in America.
-49.37% of Silver City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Silver City is generally considered to be a blue-collar town.
+49.37% of the Silver City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Silver City is a town of transportation and shipping workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Silver City who work in management occupations (24.05%), teaching (7.59%), and office and administrative support (6.33%).

 The per capita income in Silver City in 2022 was $24,288, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $97,152 for a family of four.
 Silver City also has one of the higher rates of people living in poverty in the nation, with 32.84% of its population below the federal poverty line.